 ABOUT SEISMIC SOUNDS

-Utilising spatial audio design the interior of DOMUS make audible real-time global seismic waveform data broadcasting Sounds of Seismic (SOS) internally within the space.
+Utilizing spatial audio design, the interior of DOMUS makes audible real-time global seismic waveform data broadcasting Sounds of Seismic (SOS) internally within the space.
 The SOS spatial muzak system creates continuous and autonomous streaming audio compositions transposing the frequency, depth, location and energy release of natural and man-made seismic events within the interior of the house.
-To experience the interior of DOMUS you will not only hear seismic muzak, you will feel the low frequency bass of continuous seismic resonance throughout the house as a ‘beautiful’ spatial seismic sound composition.
+To experience the interior of DOMUS, you not only hear seismic muzak, you feel the low frequency bass of continuous seismic resonance throughout the house as a ‘beautiful’ spatial seismic sound composition.

 Haiti Earthquake Mw7.0 12th January *02010 This Haiti Earthquake composition is created by Ryan McGee in collaboration with D.V.
 Rogers using seismic recordings of the 12th January, 2010 Mw7.0 Haiti event based of waveform data recordings from the closest 12 stations.
 The data used in making this composition was collected from IRIS Wilbur.